VentGrey/Epitaph/README.md

 - @AethanFoot [leftwm-theme-dracula-rounded](https://github.com/AethanFoot/leftwm-theme-dracula-rounded) - No license as well.
 Author doesn't state permissions on code, will update as neccessary.

+## Wallpaper artists credit

 - Battery 0% was made by lowelllewolfe, please support her work by giving her a :heart: [here](https://www.instagram.com/lowelllewolfe/)

 - The Orchid wallpaper is a personal modification I made based on the "Orchid" album from the band *Opeth*

+- The "LeftWM" One Dark wallpaper is made by me, you can use it under the CC0 License (Public Domain).

 ## Screenshots